Faster Guid comparisons using Vectors (SIMD) in .NET

 #Optimization using Vector128

-Single Instruction, Multiple Data (SIMD) is a set of instructions that allows parallelizing code on a single core.
-In our case, we can use the "equal" instruction (single instruction) on 16 bytes (multiple data) simultaneously.
-SIMD is commonly used in the .NET code source for performance reasons.
-For instance, it helps in string.IndexOf, Base64.EncodeToUtf8, HexConvert.EncodeToUtf16, some query string manipulations, in the BitArray class, or for a sorting algorithm in the GC, etc. You can also find usages of SIMD in libraries such as ImageSharp.
+Single Instruction, Multiple Data (SIMD) is a class of CPU instructions that enables data parallelism on a single core.
+In our case, we can apply a single "equal" instruction across all 16 bytes of both GUIDs simultaneously.
+SIMD is widely used in the .NET runtime for performance.
+For example, it accelerates string.IndexOf, Base64.EncodeToUtf8, HexConvert.EncodeToUtf16, query string manipulation, the BitArray class, and a sorting algorithm in the GC.
+You can also find SIMD usage in libraries such as ImageSharp.

 In .NET, SIMD instructions are accessible through the Vector<T>, Vector64<T>, Vector128<T>, and Vector256<T> classes.
-These classes require hardware support to get performance improvements.
-You can check if your hardware supports SIMD by calling IsHardwareAccelerated.
-When the hardware is not supported, the Vector<T> classes fall back to software implementations.
-So, you can use them without any worries.
-However, it could be useful to check the support to use the best implementation for your hardware.
-Note that only a few native types, such as byte, short, int or long, are supported by Vector<T>.
-Starting with .NET 7, you can check if a type is supported by Vector<T> by calling Vector<T>.IsSupported.
+These classes require hardware support for performance gains.
+You can check whether your hardware supports SIMD by calling IsHardwareAccelerated.
+When hardware acceleration is unavailable, the Vector<T> classes fall back to software implementations, so you can use them safely.
+However, checking hardware support lets you choose the most efficient implementation for your platform.
+Note that only a few primitive types (such as byte, short, int, and long) are supported by Vector<T>.
+Starting with .NET 7, you can verify whether a type is supported by calling Vector<T>.IsSupported.

-You also use SIMD instructions by using raw methods.
+You can also use SIMD instructions through raw methods.
 These methods are exposed in the System.Runtime.Intrinsics namespace.
 For instance, you can use System.Runtime.Intrinsics.X86.Sse2.CompareEqual.
-Before using these methods, you must check that the CPU supports them by using IsSupported because there is no software implementation fallback.
-This means that the method will throw if the hardware doesn't support them.
-For instance, you can use System.Runtime.Intrinsics.X86.Sse2.IsSupported before using SSE2 instructions.
+Before calling these methods, you must verify that the CPU supports them using IsSupported, because there is no software fallback.
+If the hardware does not support them, the call will throw.
+For instance, check System.Runtime.Intrinsics.X86.Sse2.IsSupported before using SSE2 instructions.

-When the JIT detect these methods, it replaces the method call by the equivalent assembly instructions.
-If you look at the C# code for methods in System.Runtime.Intrinsics, you won't see any useful code.
-The magic is in the JIT which knows these methods and handles them specifically!
+When the JIT detects these methods, it replaces the calls with equivalent assembly instructions.
+If you look at the C# code for methods in System.Runtime.Intrinsics, you won't see any useful logic.
+The magic is in the JIT, which knows these methods and handles them specially!

 C#